goodmami/penman/README.md

 \* *Note: I use `|` above for ordered-choice instead of `/` so that `/` can be used to surround regular expressions.*

-Both `Variable` and `Atom` above can resolve to `Symbol`, making their use in the `Target` production redundant, but they are shown like this for their semantic contribution.
+There is ambiguity in that both `Edge` and `Attribute` can resolve their first token to `Symbol` (via the `Variable` and `Atom` productions, respectively), but they are shown like this for their semantic contribution.
 A `Variable` is distinguished from other `Symbol` tokens simply by its use as the identifier of a node.
 Examples of non-variable `Symbol` tokens in AMR are concepts (e.g., `want-01`), `-` in `:polarity -`, `expressive` in `:mode expressive`, etc.